polybar/polybar-scripts/polybar-scripts/news/README.md

 ## Module
-The provided `install.sh` script configure polybar automatically with the following code:
+The provided `install.sh` script configures polybar automatically with the following code:

 ```
 [module/news]